justinhtn/markdown-editor/README.md

-# markdown-editor
+# Markdown editor
 No bells and whistles markdown editor with preview using [marked.js](https://marked.js.org/#/README.md#README.md) to convert plain text to markdown and react as the front end.
+Deployed on gh-pages [here](https://justinhtn.github.io/markdown-editor/) you can play with.
+To run locally, use below instructions.

 ## Install
 ```